lpan/lpan.github.io/_posts/2017-01-22-async-javascript.md

 The purpose of this article is to give you a high level overview of asynchronous programming in JavaScript.
 Thus, I won't go too much in depth.
-However, *async & await* are so interesting that I want to write a blog article dedicated to them alone.
+However, *async & await* are so interesting that I want to write a blog article dedicated to them alone!

-*async & await* have the simplicity of `Promise` and the synchronous look of `generators`.
-Currently, *async and await* are still an experimental feature.
-You can enable them by passing a harmony flag `--harmony-async-await`.
+*async & await* have the simplicity of `Promises` and the synchronous look of `generators`.
+Currently, *async & await* is still an experimental feature.
+You need to enable them by passing a harmony flag `--harmony-async-await`.

 eg. `node --harmony-async-await app.js`

-Our Callback hell alternative implementation with async & await will be like
+Our Callback hell alternative implementation with async & await will look like
 this:

 ```javascript